spdes/chirpgp/tetralith/README.md

 - `generate_rndkeys.py`: Generate 1000 independent random seeds for the Monte Carlo runs.
 Seeds are saved in `rnd_keys.npy`.
+- `generate_chirp_for_matlab.py` and `generate_harmonic_chirp_for_matlab.py`.
+The FHC method is implemented in Matlab.
+To use it, we need to convert the generated measurements to matlab.
 - `setup_env.sh`: Setup Python (anaconda) venv in Tetralith.